grimaldello/the-crims-italian-bot/README.md

 // ALL OTHER TEMPLATES MUST BE DELETED OR PREFIXED WITH //
 ```
-With this bot configuration the bot will automatically start **Hunting** in random raves users to assault.\
+With this configuration the bot will automatically start **Hunting** in random raves to assault users.\
 Before kill someone, the following checks are performed:
 - checks if as soon as entered the rave there's only one visitor: if there are more than 1 visitors, it will exit immediately (this is to avoid to be killed by another visitors in case of multiple visitors in the rave).
 - checks if victim respect is between min and max defined in property `victimRespect`.
 In case victim is a HITMAN, the max limit in this case is defined by the property `hitmanMaxRespect`.